jenca-adam/awiki/pages/gallego2015resource/page.md

 ## Reference

-Rodrigo Gallego, Leandro Aolita,The resource theory of steering,Physical Review X, 5(4), 041008, Sep 2015,
+Rodrigo Gallego, Leandro Aolita, The resource theory of steering, Physical Review X, 5(4), 041008, Sep 2015,

 ## Abstract
   We present an operational framework for Einstein-Podolsky-Rosen steering as a